 You must register and pay tuition and fees to attend classes and earn credit.
-Registration is held each semester on dates published in the academic calendar (see the Fairbanks campus academic calendar).
+Registration is held each semester on dates published in the academic calendar (see Fairbanks campus academic calendar).
 For special programs, short courses, seminars and other classes not part of the regular academic calendar, registration is as needed.

 Details about procedures and schedules for registering are published online and in separate publications at each campus.
-Registration instructions for the Fairbanks campus are provided in the UAF registration guide, available at the Office of Admissions and the Registrar and online at http://uaonline.alaska.edu or www.uaf.edu/register/.
+Registration instructions for the Fairbanks campus are provided in the UAF registration guide, available at http://uaonline.alaska.edu or www.uaf.edu/register/.

 The first day of instruction for all semester-length courses is the date indicated in the official semester academic calendar.
 That date might not be the first day that a class meets.

 If you register for courses, the university holds you financially responsible for payment of your tuition and fees.
 The university may drop your registration if you do not pay.
 Other consequences for nonpayment include not being able to receive your grades or transcripts.

 Academic advising is an important part of planning for your education.
 Degree students must obtain an academic advisor's signature every semester to begin the registration process.
 All degree and certificate students are required to have an academic advisor.
 You will work in tandem with your academic advisor to develop a viable educational plan that reflects your academic interests and goals.
 Your academic advisor will assist you in determining the best options, alternatives and sequences of classes to take.
 Nondegree students may also see an academic advisor, and it is recommended for those taking 9 or more credits in a semester or for those who have accumulated 30 or more UAF credits.
 Nondegree students who have been academically disqualified should meet with an academic advisor each semester to develop a realistic and timely educational plan.
 Academic advising is available at several campuses.
 See Services and Resources for more information.